-These common aspects can be seen in all Iranian gardens, but each one has special design features that are originated from the natural environment - history and culture of the region.
+These common aspects can be seen in all Iranian gardens, but each one has special design features that originated from the natural environment - the history and culture of the region.
 Among the Iranian gardens, the most important and famous of them are:

 |water canal - Remains of Pasargad Gardens|

 According to historical records, during the construction of this garden, Cyrus the Great personally controlled the structure of the garden and its location of the gardens.
 Thus, Cyrus had been the first Iranian gardener.
 Based on historical and archeological documents, all the buildings in the Pasargad garden show the Iranian gardens' elements.

 One of the most famous gardens leftovers from the Safavid period, Provides us with very useful information about them.
 A great eye-catching decorated Persian pavilion with a long pool in the middle of a lush historical park with old tall trees by the name Chehel Sotoun Garden or Forty Columns.
 This magnificent palace is built for the entertainment and reception of Shah Abbas II.
 Many ambassadors, rulers, dignitaries, and ambassadors had welcomed and received by Shah Abbas in this palace.
 Chehelston Palace, a UNESCO World Heritage Site, is a unique example of the great Iranian art in building gardens and palaces.